HughKeenan/project-game/FEATURES.md

 ### Report User

-This page is available to users to report others for inappropriate behavious on the site.
+This page is available to users to report others for inappropriate behaviour on the site.
 By clicking the Report User button in the navbar, this will open in a separate window.
+It was decided that opening it in a new window would be better as it means the user can more easily refer to what they wish to report without having to reset the report form.

 ![Report User](documentation/features/report_user/report_user.png)